Tuesday, 7 May 2013

 Help from higher authorities

-beliefs, most visitors find it's useful to learn about the local
+Regardless of spiritual beliefs, most visitors find it's useful to learn about the local religious culture before embarking on the Kumano Kodo experience.

 Along the way, walkers encounter about 100 "oji" (subsidiary shrines of Kumano Sanzan), at which Japanese pilgrims stop and offer prayers.